ICE DAMS (Causes & Preventions)

 ICE-DAMS

-The icicles hanging from the roof may look pleasing, but in actual they are evidence of an issue called ice dams.
+The icicles hanging from the roof may look pleasant, but in actuality they are evidence of an issue called ice dams.
 Ice dams cause water damage to the house.
-Water stains on walls and ceilings, wet insulation, mold and mildew growth, damaged sheathing and roof structure, warped floors, damaged gutters etc., are the results of ice dams.
+Water stains on walls and ceilings, wet insulation, mold and mildew growth, damaged sheathing and roof structure, warped floors, damaged gutters etc., are the results of ice dams…

 How Ice-Dams Form